Available to order on Book Depository & Amazon:

-*The Amazon UK and US links are affiliate links.
-As an Amazon associate I earn a small commission from Amazon if you make a purchase via these links.
+*These are affiliate links.
+I earn a small commission from Book Depository or Amazon if you make a purchase via these links.

 Would you like to start dyeing with plants?

 This book will show you how to extract dye from wild plants, garden herbs, kitchen waste, as well as fruit and vegetables that you can buy from the supermarket.
 Dye your own fabric, yarn and clothing whilst using soya milk to bind the colours.
 There is colour potential all around us just waiting to be unlocked!

 In this book, I share my methods with you, step-by-step.
 The pages are bursting with photos of the dyeing process as well as photos of fabric and yarn samples from lots of different plants.